Bacdafucup: Recording and production

 Jam Master Jay's friend, Kool Tee, also known as a member of rap groups Solo Sounds and The Afros, produced two songs on the album: "Atak Of Da Bal-Hedz" and "Da Nex Niguz".

-Jeff Harris was credited as the producer of the three songs on this album: "Blac Vagina Finda", "Nigga Bridges" and "Stik 'N' Muve", but in fact he was just the group's manager since the release of their first single in 1990, and after the release of Onyx's first album, they grew apart.
+Jeff Harris was credited as the producer of three songs on this album, "Blac Vagina Finda", "Nigga Bridges" and "Stik 'N' Muve", but in fact was just the group's manager since the release of their first single in 1990; after the release of Onyx's first album, they parted ways.

-The recording of the album began in September 1991 and ended in August 1992, when Fredro Starr acting in a movie "Strapped", and from the set he went to the studio to record the album.
-The album was recorded in 7 different studios in New York.
+The recording of the album began in September 1991 and ended in August 1992.
+At the time, Fredro Starr was acting in the movie Strapped, from the set of which he went to the studio to record the album.
+The album was recorded in seven different studios in New York.

 During the recording of the album, Fredro Starr and Sticky Fingaz were still working at the Nu Tribe Barber Shop on Jamaica Avenue in Queens, New York City until they heard their song "Throw Ya Gunz" on the radio in November 1992.

-Fredro drops a very interesting fact about the group's mind state when recording Bacdafucup: "...While we were recording the album, niggas was on LSD the whole time, straight up.
+Fredro says about the group's state of mind when recording Bacdafucup: "...While we were recording the album, niggas was on LSD the whole time, straight up.
 We was dropping papers, taking meth tabs, during that whole album.
 That's just the creative side of making music.
 We were like Jimi Hendrix.
 And that's partially what kept our energy going at that high level.
 We had that battery pack.
 LSD was our secret weapon.
 It kept us creative."

 Sticky Fingaz credits Bacdafucup with introducing slamdancing, grimy delivery, and bald head fashion to hip-hop.